 French Revolutionaries and English Republicans: The Cordeliers Club, 1790-1794 (Woodbridge: Boydell and Brewer, 2005, paperback edition 2011)

-Textual Moments in Revolutionary Thought (London: Bloomsbury Academic, 2015)
+Revolutionary Moments: Reading Revolutionary Texts (London: Bloomsbury Academic, 2015)

-'Republicanism: An Introduction' with Polity Press, due for submission in 2018.
+'Republicanism: An Introduction' with Polity Press, due for submission on 1 September 2019.

 ‘Harringtonian Republicanism, Democracy and the French Revolution’, La Révolution française: cahiers de l’Institut d’histoire de la Révolution française, 5 (2013), http://lrf.revues.org/947